peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Return Value:</b>

-The extracted date and time as an 8-element array, or `null` if the "modification-date" parameter doesn't exist, is an empty string, r is syntactically invalid, or if the parameter's year would overflow a 2-bit signed integer.
+The extracted date and time as an 8-element array, or `null`  if the "modification-date" parameter doesn't exist, is an empty string, or is syntactically invalid, or if the parameter's year would overflow a 32-bit signed integer.

 <a id="GetParameter_string"></a>
 ### GetParameter